jeremyrayjewell/cyber_journal/learning-notes/courses/microsoft-365/messaging-admin-exchange/06-manage-and-secure-mail-flow.md

 	- Normal internet email flow works without connectors
 	- Connectors are only needed when you want control, security, or forced routing
 - **Connector improvements:**
-	- Inbound and outbound handled automatically
-	- No longer configured as separate objects
+	- Inbound and outbound handled automatically (no longer configured as separate objects)
 	- Wizard checks whether a connector is actually needed
 - **Connector authentication:**
 	- Supports TLS encryption